laerteocj/dooble-backend/README.md

 Why optionsHash isn't extracted automatically?

 **Why invitees is a list of string?**
 From the data sample provided it isn't possible to extrapolate the structure, so I kept it simple and defined as a string.
 I could have defined that as an object that isn't sound when you want to deserialize the string into an object (it would make the code more complex without a point).

+**Why Poll class has two sub classes?**
+_Need to add the answer here...._